Left - inside Beasejour Duffau-Lagarrosse. Right - Josephine Duffau Lagarrosse presents a barrel sample of 2022 vintage - April 2023

 2022 (barrel sample) 98-100p

 Tasted in April 2023.
-The soil here, a limestone one, is exceptional, and during the hot period in the summer of 2022, it has “cooled” down the vines with a fantastic result!
+The soil here, a limestone one, is exceptional, and during the hot summer of 2022, it has “cooled” down the vines with a fantastic result!
 For me, 2022 marks a style change towards a more elegant, refined, and sophisticated one than vintages 2019, 2018, and 2016.
-A wine with a well-integrated mix of finesse and power, minerality, and Burgundian delicacy and opulence of highly-esteemed Grand Cru wines from Chambolle Musigny/Gevrey Chambertin/Vosne Romanée.
-The blend for the 2022 vintage has 10% more C. Franc than in previous vintages - 69% Merlot + 31% C. Franc; the harvest of Merlot took place from the 6th to the 9th of September, and C. Franc was collected on the 23rd of September.
+A wine with a well-integrated mix of finesse and power, minerality, Burgundian delicacy, and the opulence of highly-esteemed Grand Cru wines from Chambolle Musigny/Gevrey Chambertin and Vosne Romanée.
+The blend for the 2022 vintage has 10% more C. Franc than in previous vintages: 69% Merlot + 31% C. Franc; the harvest of Merlot took place from the 6th to the 9th of September, and C. Franc was collected on the 23rd of September.
 ABV is 14.9%, but you can’t feel it while tasting.
 This is a mind-boggling effort and clear proof of extraordinary winemaking skills from Josephine Duffau Lagarrosse.
 Bravo!!

 2021 (barrel sample) 95+p

 Tasted twice - last time in April 2023.
 Consistent notes.
 79% Merlot + 21% C. Franc, 13.5% alcohol.
-The vineyard here wasn't affected by frost.
-Harvest finished rather late, meaning mid-October, with C. Franc perfectly ripe.
+The vineyard wasn't affected by frost.
+Harvest finished relatively late, meaning mid-October, with C. Franc perfectly ripe.
 This is the first vintage made 100% by Josephine Duffau Lagarrosse.
-Dark red, fresh, pure, mineral, violets and roses, raspberries, C. Franc, shined through, was precise, focused, and with superb midpalate, structure, and length.
+Dark red, fresh, pure, mineral, violets and roses, raspberries, C. Franc, shined through, was precise, focused, and had superb midpalate, structure, and length.
 It's more complex and longer compared to the one I tasted last year.
-Quite an achievement for her first vintage.
+It was quite an achievement for her first vintage.
 A great future awaits!

 2020 98+p